 Warren Bruce Palmer Profile

 Warren Bruce Palmer (Ph.D., M.A.
 University of Wisconsin; B.A.
-University of Montana) is a Professor in the Department of Economics and the Coleman Foundation Chair in Entrepreneurship at Beloit College, where he has been teaching since 1992.
-He teaches Principles of Economics, Financial Accounting, Business Finance, The Chinese Economy and Economic Reform, Energy and Environmental Economics and The Life and Financial Planning Workshop.
-He is also a faculty member of the Environmental Studies major and of the Asian Studies program, previously serving as the chair of Asian Studies.
-Fall 2014 he will also lead the Department of Economics' Upton Forum.
+University of Montana) is the Elbert H. Neese, Jr. Professor of Economics at Beloit College, and previously served as the Coleman Foundation Chair in Entrepreneurship at Beloit College, where he has been teaching since 1992.
+He has taught Principles of Economics, Financial Accounting, Business Finance, The Chinese Economy and Economic Reform, Energy and Environmental Economics and The Life and Financial Planning Workshop.
+He also has been a faculty member of the Environmental Studies major and of the Asian Studies program, previously serving as the chair of Asian Studies.

 A late entrant into academia, Professor Palmer has driven school buses and dump trucks, worked in an oil refinery, owned a print shop, and worked as a publications consultant; he and his spouse designed and built their own home in the mountains outside of Missoula, Montana.
-He has engaged in various small business ventures continuously since 1975.
+They have engaged in various small business ventures continuously since 1975.